dauwhe/html-first/README.md

 An abstract manifest must indicate to a user agent that it represents a web publication.

+#### 6. Language

+What is the language of the collection of resources?

 ## Proposed implementation of the abstract manifest concept

 How do we bind this collection of resources together?
 We need a list of the primary resources, with a default order.
 That’s an ordered list of URLs, which can be semantically represented by the HTML ```nav``` element.
 Define the URL of a web publication to be the URL of this “index” resource which contains the ```nav```.

 ## Motivations

 Why HTML?
 Why ```nav```?

-1. Ease of authoring.
+But why HTML?
+Why ```nav```?

+1. Design for humans.
+User agents need to know the primary resources and their default ordering, but so do human readers.
+Just seeing a list of URLs is not enough; one needs human-readable text describing those URLs.
+This is the heart of a table of contents—describe the contents and the location both.

+2. Make authoring easy.
 HTML is the lingua franca of the web.
 We shouldn’t require an author to learn JSON to do something that HTML can do.

-2. Accessibility.
+3. Don’t repeat yourself. [“Every piece of knowledge must have a single, unambiguous, authoritative representation within a system”](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
+Separating the human-readable table of contents from some machine-readable means maintaining two lists of resources.

+4. Web publications for all.
 WCAG requires [multiple ways](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-mult-loc) to navigate multi-document web sites.
-A table of contents is a [primary way](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G64) to provide such navigation, and is available to assistive technology.
+An HTML table of contents is a [primary way](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G64) to provide such navigation, and is available to assistive technology.
 CSS can help clarify the document structure, or help personalize for users (for example, providing high- or low-contrast options).

-3. Fallback behaviour.
+WCAG also requires title and language information, which fit naturally in HTML.

+5. Web publications everywhere.
+HTML and CSS can express most of the world’s scripts and languages.

+6. Progressive enhancement.
 A user agent unfamiliar with web publications would have no idea what to do with a JSON file.
 But a user can point their browser at an HTML file, and the browser can render it.
 Even if no new features of web publications are implemented in that browser, or shimmed, the user can read the publication.